- CONTACT US

 Can I put paper or metal cards inside my Ekster wallet?

 The Senate and the Parliament are cardholder wallets, designed for standard credit card-sized plastic cards.
 We advise you not to use paper or metal cards in these wallets.
-Paper may jam the mechanism, and metal cards may be prone to sliding out easily.
+Paper may jam the mechanism, and metal cards may slide out easily.

 The Secretary is designed to hold any card you can fit inside it, so you can put your paper and metal cards inside it.